What Would Love Do?

 Poor Jesus he gets blamed for everything.

-It’s better not to wear any badges advertising your intent….. it’s much better to prove your beliefs by living them to the full.
+It’s better not to wear any badges advertising your intent….. it’s much better to prove our beliefs by living them to the full.

-Several years ago an old friend, someone I had long forgotten called me out of the blue asking for help.
-It was a test for me in many ways.
-Not only was it inconvenient but the request was one that I initially considered un-doable (on my part).
+Several years ago an old friend called me out of the blue asking for help.
+Not only was it inconvenient but his request was one that I initially considered un-doable (on my part).

 Robbo and I became friends in the late 70’s and after a few months of jamming we (along with a few others) formed a band called Night Owl.
 We played together off and on for about 6 years and through all the failed tours, the bad management and agent deals, our ‘contact’ with the local constabulary, the near death experiences….. sometimes our friendship was all we had.

 Somewhere in the mid 80‘s the band plays its final encore and we gradually drift out of each others lives.
 Late 1984 I had a God experience and moved across to the other side of town to attend bible college for the creative arts.
 A few years after that I am ordained as a minister of music and then….. after a few more years (1993) I move to LA.

 Early this century (I love saying that) I was preparing to travel back to Australia to perform and speak at a conference for a Church organization.
 Unbeknownst to me Robbo had moved to a town near by and had read in the local paper of my up coming visit.
 So, he calls my parents, has a ‘long time no see’ conversation, gets my number in LA and calls up.
 It was great to hear his voice, talk about old times and catch up a little.

 Finally Robbo says “hey Chris you’re a Priest now right?”

 I have been called worse.